 How do you hold a funeral in the age of social distancing?

 Michiana families who have experienced the death of a loved-one in recent days have been confronted with a new challenge – how do you mourn the loss when it’s considered a public health risk to host a funeral or memorial service during a pandemic?
-How does a community support those who are bereaved when the Centers for Disease Control and public health officials have asked that gatherings be limited to a maximum of ten people?
+How does a community support those who are bereaved when the Centers for Disease Control and public health officials have asked that gatherings be limited to a maximum of one hundred people?
 No one chooses the timing of the death of a loved-one, and now families are confronted with decisions to make in the age of the COVID-19 pandemic.

 This public health emergency presents unique problems for a family already under stress: